KitwareMedical/UTM/README.md

 For a self contained example see
 [run-example.py](python/run-example.py)
-The example preprocesses a set of images and passes the preprocessed images to the analysis script.
+The example processes a set of images, saves pre-processed images and passes the pre-processed images to the analysis script.

 For a toy example see [Example/Annulus](Example/Annulus)